After a tough twelve months, we are on the road to recovery. But truly bouncing back – it won’t just happen by chance.

 That includes $272 million to upgrade the vital communication technologies our emergency services need to keep Victorians safe in an emergency, including funding for Forest Fire Management Victoria and the Country Fire Authority (CFA) to upgrade their radios.

-A further $28 million will support facility upgrades for our emergency service organisations.
-This includes replacement CFA stations including Irymple for the Mallee region.
+A further $28 million will support facility upgrades for our emergency service organisations, including funding to redevelop Life Saving Victoria's Wonthaggi clubhouse in the Gippsland region.

 Funding of $384 million will continue the Reducing Bushfire Risk program and Safer Together strategy, reducing the impact of bushfires on Victorian communities, the economy and the environment.